 One essential item you’ll need is a stand mixer or a hand-held electric mixer.
 That bean water doesn’t stand a chance with the whipping power of one of these.
-I wouldn’t attempt it by hand, because you might not be able to move your arm afterwards, and that might hurt your cookie eating skills.
+I wouldn’t attempt it by hand, because you might not be able to move your arm afterward, and that might hurt your cookie eating skills.

 You’ll also need 2 decorating bags (or regular Ziploc bags) to pipe the snowmen bodies.
-Cut a little whole in the bottom and fit them with a Wilton #3 and #12 (or something similar).
+Cut a little hole in the bottom and fit them with a Wilton #3 and #12 (or something similar).
 Alternatively, you could try to dollop the meringue body with a spoon to create the snowmen, but I haven’t tried it this way.

-To create the eyes, mouth and buttons, I melted vegan chocolate chips and painted them on with a fine-tipped paint brush.
+To create the eyes, mouth, and buttons, I melted vegan chocolate chips and painted them on with a fine-tipped paintbrush.
 I’m sure a toothpick can be used too, but I haven’t tried it.